 When travelling how do you go about finding a place to eat?

 “I sometimes use an app called Happy Cow, which highlights all the vegan and vegetarian restaurants nearby, or if there’s nothing nearby, I will invent meals and dishes at restaurants, partnering side dishes together as a main, and asking for meals without egg or without meat.
-Rule of thumb though – there are always Chinese, Vietnamese, or Japanese restaurants in city centres, and they almost always have an array of vegan food options, so we generally eat Asian when traveling.”
+Rule of thumb though – there are always Chinese, Vietnamese, or Japanese restaurants in city centres, and they almost always have an array of vegan food options, so we generally eat Asian when travelling.”

 Before you travel do you do any special research in advance?